kjkoster/stability-preserving-pid-autotuner/readme.md

     <img width="50%" src="images/stability-preserving-pid-autotuner.png">
 </p>

-The simulated components are shown in a sandy colour, while the orange components would also be deployed to a production environment.
+The simulated plant is shown in a green colour, while the brown components would also be deployed to a production environment.

 Where the diagrams in the paper show tight integration between the optimiser and the environment, we keep these separate.
 The driver program queries the machine